Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If an issuer doesn’t report to Equifax, Experian or TransUnion, your secured credit card might not help you develop or reestablish your credit history as quickly.

-Secured credit cards typically come with an annual fee that can also increase each year you keep it.
+- Carefully examine the card’s fees.
+Secured credit cards typically come with an annual fee that can also increase each year.
 Some secured credit cards charge a monthly fee in addition to the annual fee.
-Still others begin charging interest on your purchases immediately after you swipe or dip for them.
+Still, others begin charging interest on your purchases immediately after you swipe or dip for them.

 Top-rated secured credit cards do not charge a monthly fee, and none of the secured credit cards that credit experts highly regard charge a cardholder interest at the moment of a purchase.
 Typically, you have an interest grace period that extends to the end of the billing period.